kirana-a2district/.github/profile/README.md

 **Project Goal:**

 The goal is we need to make a functional Desktop Environment made with Free Pascal.
-I also want to help Pascal programming enthusiasts to grow and not assumed as a dead programming language anymore just like my teacher wish Mr. Bee (RIP), I want to fulfill his hope to make people to love Pascal again.
+I also want to help Pascal programming enthusiasts to grow and not assumed as a dead programming language anymore, that's my wish, I dedicated my project for wish Mr. Bee (RIP), I want to fulfill his hope to make people to love Pascal again.

 **Roadmap:**